 Have you ever played Quelf?
 If not, then Quelf is an “Obey the card” type of game.
 Quelf starts out like the usual board games where you choose what color board piece you want, and everyone begins at the start.
 Everyone then takes turns to roll a die, and the one with the highest number gets to go first.
 The board has a series of spaces that spiral into the center to reach the finish line.

 The purple cards are the “Showbiz” cards, and they are very similar to the yellow cards.
-The purple card can require a person to do the chicken dance or sing Kumbaya.
+The purple card could require a person to do the chicken dance or sing Kumbaya.
 One of the many comical cards in this series is the one where you are a news anchor.
 Without laughing report in your most serious voice the shocking news of your mother’s underwear catching fire in the dryer.
 If you laugh, you go back two spaces.

 I wasn’t too excited to play this game at first because I was not about making a fool of myself but it has quickly become one of my favorite board games.
-I have friends and family members that are not afraid to make fools of themselves, and when everyone is embarrassed, it makes it easier to be a little silly.
+I have friends and family members that are not afraid to make fools of themselves, and when everyone laugh and becomes embarrassed, it makes it easier to act a little silly.
 With most board games the more people who play, the better the game is.
 I will say that I have played this game several times, and I don’t think we’ve made it through all the cards yet.
 This game is fascinating because it has a way of pulling people out of his or her shell, while allowing others to really get to know them and even laugh at good naturally.
 I recommend everyone to try this game.
 It is family friendly and is great for those stay in, low-budget, nights.
 So, one night grab the game, a couple of friends, and have fun.
 You can buy this hilarious game at Wal-Mart for 20$.
 This game is full of crazy stunts and questions that will have all ages laughing until tears are in everyone’s eyes.